From the starting days of my job, I have learned one thing hard way:

 I hope you found this tip useful, but now, tell me one thing.

 What’s your favorite one?
-Do you have any other method which you use while converting formulas into values?
+Do you have any other method that you use while converting formulas into values?

 Please share with me in the comment section, I’d love to hear from you, and don’t forget to share this tip with your friends, I’m sure they will appreciate it.